ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 names, it is important to describe the mechanism to reduce the risk of conflicts.

-There are three strategies for labelling header parameters:
+There are three strategies for labeling header parameters:

 1. Registered parameter labels.
-These labels are coordinated through the IANA "JSON Web Proof Header Parameters" registry, which protects against a parameter having the same label.
+These labels are coordinated through the IANA "JSON Web Proof Header Parameters" registry, which protects against parameters having the same label.

 2. Collision-resistant parameter labels.
 These labels are not coordinated through IANA, but are otherwise namespaced to prevent